The postponing of the hearing of a case until a later date.

-A tenancy defined by the Housing Act 1996 where the tenant enjoys security of tenure.
+A tenancy is defined by the Housing Act 1996 where the tenant enjoys the security of tenure.

 An order that instructs an employer to deduct a regular amount, fixed by the court, from a debtor’s earnings and to pay that money into court.
 The court pays the money to the person or people to whom it is owed.

-Result of an arbitration hearing or the amount of damages assessed by a Court
+Result of an arbitration hearing or the number of damages assessed by a Court

 Someone who a court judges is unable to pay what they owe.